Rebecca Clarke (composer): Later life

+Compositions

 A large portion of Clarke's music features the viola, as she was a professional performer for many years.
 Much of her output was written for herself and the all-female chamber ensembles she played in, including the Norah Clench Quartet, the English Ensemble, and the d'Aranyi Sisters.
 She also toured worldwide, particularly with cellist May Mukle.
-Her works were strongly influenced by several trends in 20th-century classical music.
+Several trends in 20th-century classical music strongly influenced her works.
 Clarke also knew many leading composers of the day, including Bloch and Ravel, with whom her work has been compared.

 The impressionism of Debussy is often mentioned in connection with Clarke's work, particularly its lush textures and modernistic harmonies.
 The Viola Sonata (published in the same year as the Bloch and the Hindemith Viola Sonata) is an example of this, with its pentatonic opening theme, thick harmonies, emotionally intense nature, and dense, rhythmically complex texture.
-The Sonata remains a part of standard repertoire for the viola.
+The Sonata remains a part of the standard repertoire for the viola.
 Morpheus, composed a year earlier, was her first expansive work, after over a decade of songs and miniatures.
 The Rhapsody that Coolidge sponsored is Clarke's most ambitious work: it is roughly 23 minutes long, with complex musical ideas and ambiguous tonalities contributing to the varying moods of the piece.
 In contrast, "Midsummer Moon", written the following year, is a light miniature, with a flutter-like solo violin line.

 In addition to her chamber music for strings, Clarke wrote many songs.
 Nearly all of Clarke's early pieces are for solo voice and piano.
 Her 1933 "Tiger, Tiger", a setting of Blake's poem "The Tyger", is dark and brooding, almost expressionist.
 She worked on it for five years to the exclusion of other works during her tumultuous relationship with John Goss and revised it in 1972.
 Most of her songs, however, are lighter in nature.
 Her earliest works were parlour songs, and she went on to build up a body of work drawn primarily from classic texts by Yeats, Masefield, and A.E.
 Housman.